> Frankie Armstrong > Songs > The Old Man From Over the Sea

 The Old Man From Lee / The Old Man From Over the Sea / A Dottered Auld Carle

-The Old Man From Lee, as sung by an unnamed singer from Coggeshall, Essex, is printed in Ralph Vaughan Williams and A.L.
-Lloyd’s Penguin Book of English Folk Songs (1959).
-They commented:
+The Old Man From Lee was collected by G.E.
+McCleay from an unnamed singer from Coggeshall, Essex, This was printed in the Journal of the English Folk Song Society 3 (1937) and in 1959 in Ralph Vaughan Williams and A.L.
+Lloyd’s Penguin Book of English Folk Songs They commented:

 The old man’s courtship is an ancient joke of which country folk never seemed to tire.
 In a form similar to the one we publish, the song appeared in the Musical Miscellany (London) in 1730.
 It seems to be widespread in Scotland, and Sharp found it common in the West Country.
 Versions have been reported from Yorkshire, Worcestershire, and Wiltshire.
 Our text is amplified from the Wiltshire version.

-Frankie Armstrong sang The Old Man From Over the Sea in 1966 on the Topic theme album The Bird in the Bush: Traditional Erotic Songs.
+Frankie Armstrong sang The Old Man From Over the Sea in 1966 on the Topic theme album of traditional erotic songs, The Bird in the Bush.
 A.L.
-Lloyd commented in the original recording’s sleeve notes:
+Lloyd noted:

 Traditionally, parents with a marriageable daughter think of material advantage, while the girl’s mind runs on (let’s say) spiritual things.
 From this situation arises a crop of songs that common people never seem to tire of.
 This one was already printed on a ballad-sheet in Shakespeare’s time, and doubtless it wasn’t new then.
 It’s widely known throughout Britain and the USA in varying degrees of ribaldry.
 Perhaps it’s the mixture of sardonic humour and hot indignation that makes its special appeal.
 Question: Who originally composed it, a man or a woman?
 The song on the same theme, with some such refrain as “Maids, When You’re Young, Never Wed an Old Man” is separate from this one, and of later composition.

-Mabs Hall of Billinghurst, Sussex, sang Old Grey Noddle on 15 June 1985 to Mike Yates.
-This recording was published in 1988 on the Veteran cassette Horkey Load 1 and in 2001 on the Veteran CD anthology of traditional folk music from coastal England, When the Wind Blows.
+Mabs Hall of Billinghurst, Sussex, sang Old Grey Noddle to Mike Yates at Billinghurst, Sussex on 15 June 1985 to Mike Yates.
+This recording was released in 1988 on the Veteran Tapes cassette The Horkey Load Vol. 1 and in 2001 on the Veteran CD anthology of traditional folk music from coastal England, When the Wind Blows.
+Mike Yates noted:

-Grace Notes got The Old Man From Lee from the Penguin Book of English Folk Songs and sang it in 2007 on their Fellside album Northern Tide.
+Grace Notes sang The Old Man From Lee in 2007 on their Fellside album Northern Tide.
+Helen Hockenhull noted:

 Lynched (now known as Lankum) sang The Old Man From Over the Sea on their 2014 CD Cold Old Fire.
 This video was shot at their album launch on 25 May 2015 in the Button Factory Dublin: